dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/port-detailed-cases.md

 ### Attributes

 EF6 supported index attributes on properties.
 In EF Core, they are applied at the type level which should make it easier for scenarios that require composite indexes.
-EF core
+EF Core doesn't support composite keys with data annotations (i.e. using Order in `ColumnAttribute` together with `KeyAttribute`).

 ### Required and optional